webman-php/webman-manual/resource/doc/en/coroutine/fiber.md

     }
 }
 ```
-Because `$name` is a local variable, coroutines cannot access local variables from each other, so using local variables is coroutine-safe.
+Because `$name` is a local variable, coroutines cannot access local variables from other coroutines, so using local variables is coroutine-safe.

 # About Coroutines
 Coroutines are not a silver bullet.
-Introducing coroutines means needing to pay attention to the issue of global variable/static variable pollution and setting the context.
-In addition, debugging bugs in a coroutine environment is more complicated than in a blocking style of programming.
+Introducing coroutines means that you need to be aware of global variable/static variable contamination and set up the context.
+Additionally, debugging bugs in a coroutine environment is more complex than in blocking programming.

-In reality, webman's blocking style of programming is already fast enough.
-According to the recent three rounds of benchmark data from [techempower.com](https://www.techempower.com/benchmarks/#section=data-r21&l=zijnjz-6bj&test=db&f=1ekg-cbcw-2t4w-27wr68-pc0-iv9slc-0-1ekgw-39g-kxs00-o0zk-4fu13d-2x8do8-2), in database-related businesses, webman's blocking style is nearly twice as performant as Go's web framework Gin, Echo, and others, and nearly 40 times as performant as the traditional framework Laravel.
+In webman, blocking programming is already fast enough.
+According to the latest round of benchmarking data from [techempower.com](https://www.techempower.com/benchmarks/#section=data-r21&l=zijnjz-6bj&test=db&f=1ekg-cbcw-2t4w-27wr68-pc0-iv9slc-0-1ekgw-39g-kxs00-o0zk-4fu13d-2x8do8-2), over the past three years, webman's blocking programming with database business is nearly 2 times faster than Go web frameworks such as gin and echo, and nearly 40 times faster than traditional frameworks like Laravel.
 ![](../../assets/img/benchemarks-go-sw.png?)

-When the database and Redis are both on the intranet, the performance of multi-process blocking style programming may often be higher than that of coroutines.
-This is because when the database, Redis, and other components are sufficiently fast, the overhead of coroutine creation, scheduling, and destruction may be greater than the overhead of process switching.
-Therefore, introducing coroutines at this point may not significantly improve performance.
+When the database and Redis are on the intranet, blocking programming performance may be higher than coroutine programming.
+This is because when the database and Redis are fast enough, the overhead of coroutine creation, scheduling, and destruction may be greater than the overhead of process switching.
+Therefore, introducing coroutines may not significantly improve performance in such cases.

 # When to Use Coroutines
-When there are slow accesses in the business, for example, when the business needs to access third-party interfaces, you can use [workerman/http-client](https://www.workerman.net/doc/workerman/components/workerman-http-client.html) to initiate asynchronous HTTP calls using coroutines to improve the application's concurrency capabilities.
+Coroutines can be used when there is slow access in the business logic, such as when the business needs to access a third-party API.
+In such cases, you can use the [workerman/http-client](https://www.workerman.net/doc/workerman/components/workerman-http-client.html) to asynchronously make an HTTP call in a coroutine, thereby improving the application's concurrent capability.